DeMo900/blog-post/README.md

 git push origin my-feature-branch
 ```

-When ready, merge your feature branch into `dev` via a Pull Request.
+When ready, merge your feature branch into `main` via a Pull Request.

 ---